TobiWan54/ModMail/README.md

 This allows mods to discuss freely, without the risk of accidentally sending a rude message to the user!
 From v.1.1.0 onwards there is also an option to send messages only with the commands !reply and !areply (anonymous).

-- **!search:** Allows you to retrieve the logs of a user's previous tickets, and to search for specific phrases within them.
+- **search:** Allows you to retrieve the logs of a user's previous tickets, and to search for specific phrases within them.

-- **!send:** Creates a new ticket and sends an anonymous message to a user that does not already have a ticket open.
+- **send:** Creates a new ticket and sends an anonymous message to a user that does not already have a ticket open.

 Once you have the bot running, the !help command will show you a list of all the available commands and their sub-commands.